 The big, burly “Samoan Wedding” is a shrewdly written, impeccably timed and audaciously played romantic comedy about four thirtysomething slacker buddies in New Zealand forced to clean up their acts and find respectable dates in order to attend a best mate’s wedding.
-Comedy will play gangbusters in all situations on all platforms.
+Pic, known as “Sione’s Wedding” in the Southern Hemisphere — where it broke the opening weekend Kiwi box office record in late March 2006 — is being sold under the current name elsewhere by London-based HanWay films.
+Under any title, this is an instantly exportable comedy that will play gangbusters in all situations on all platforms.